ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A relative path, beginning with `@`, refers to the current array element or member value as the filter selector iterates over the array or object.

+##### Existence Tests
+{: unnumbered}

 A singular path by itself in a Boolean context is an existence test which yields true if the path selects a node and yields false if the path does not select a node.
 This existence test — as an exception to the general rule — also works with nodes with structured values.

+A non-existence test (`!` followed by a singular path by itself, e.g. `!@.foo`) yields true if and only if the corresponding existence test with the same path yields true.
+In other words, a non-existence test yields true if the path does not select a node and yields false if the path selects a node.

 To test the value of a node selected by a path, an explicit comparison is necessary.
 For example, to test whether the node selected by the path `@.foo` has the value `null`, use `@.foo == null` (see {{null-semantics}}) rather than the non-existence test `!@.foo` (which yields false if `@.foo` selects a node, regardless of the node's value).

+##### Comparisons
+{: unnumbered}

 When a path resulting in an empty nodelist appears on either side of a comparison, the comparison yields true if and only if: